Tisha B'Av: Progressive Judaism

 Because the destruction of the ancient Temples is not assigned a central religious role within many progressive (non-Orthodox) denominations of Judaism, "many Jews understand Tishah B'Av as a day to remember many tragedies that have befallen the Jewish people throughout history, and to reflect on the suffering that still occurs in our world."
 However, Reconstructing Judaism teaches, "On Tisha B’Av, the ninth day of the month of Av, we mourn the destruction of the first and second Temples and for numerous other events that befell our people throughout the ages.
 Together, we lament ancient and current suffering of our people and all people around the world."
 Conservative Judaism also observes it as a traditional ta'anit and mourning day.

 Reform rabbi Stephen Lewis Fuchs asserted that it can mark both mourning Jewish suffering and celebrating Jewish resilience.
 While the Classical Reform position has discouraged observance of Tisha b'Av, and many Reform temples still do not observe it, some New Reform synagogues observe Tisha b'Av.
 Lawrence A. Hoffman has described the contemporary Reform stance on Tisha b'Av as "ambivalent and complicated".
 Some Reform Jews who observe Tisha b'Av frame their observance through the lens of social justice or progressive Zionism.

 The creation of the State of Israel played a significant role in shaping the Conservative approach to Tisha b'Av.
 Historically, Tisha b'Av was rarely discussed or observed in the Conservative movement until the 1940s, when Camp Ramah was founded by the Jewish Theological Seminary of America.
 The Zionist stance of Camp Ramah emphasized the importance of observing Tisha b'Av.
 Some Conservative Jews feel ambivalent towards Tisha b'Av or have abandoned it because the contemporary city of Jerusalem is thriving and is not in ruins.
 However, the large majority of Conservative synagogues maintain observance of Tisha b'Av.

 Other traditions

-Iranian Jews refer to this holiday as Noi (pronounced No-ee), which likely comes from the Persian word “noh” meaning nine.
-The eve of Tisha b'Av is similarly referred to as Shab-e Noi, meaning night of the ninth.
+Iranian Jews refer to this holiday as Noi (pronounced No-ee), which possibly comes from the Persian word “noh” meaning nine.
+The eve of Tisha b'Av is similarly referred to as Shab-e Noi, meaning night of Noi.
+Another possible origin of the name is the Persian word نوحه (nohe), meaning "lament" in reference to the day's mournful character.